anoochit/search_shortcut/README.md

 # Search with Shotcut key

-A sample desktop app with shotcut key to open search dialog.
+A sample desktop app with shotcut key Ctrl+K to open search dialog.

 ### Screenshots